Skip to main content

 Do I need a CPP for a bathroom?

 Yes.
 Even a straightforward bathroom renovation involves risks — electrical work in wet environments, plumbing, tiling, and potentially asbestos in older properties.
 CDM 2015 requires a Construction Phase Plan for all construction projects.
-Our Lightweight CPP covers bathroom refits in 4 simple questions.
+Our Lightweight CPP covers bathroom refurbishments in 4 simple questions.

 What's the difference between a CPP and RAMS?